jarkkokovala/distsys19/project2/README.md

 #### Exercise: Two switches

 The light is on when the switches are in different positions.
 Otherwise off.
+The reachability graph would switch between (1, 1, 0, 0) and (0, 0, 1, 1) where ("light off", "switches on same state", "light on", "switches have different state").

 ![Two switches](switches.png)